eXist-db/gulp-exist/README.md

 Type: `string`
 Default `'/db'`

-##### retry
+##### invalidXMLAsBinary

 Formerly `binary_fallback`.
-When set to true, HTML files that cannot be parsed by eXist as XHTML will be uploaded as binary files.
-That is most HTML5 documents.
+When set to true, any file that cannot be parsed as valid XML, will be uploaded as a binary file.
+That is true for most HTML5 documents.
+NOTE: They will not be indexed and therefore not be searchable by the eXistDB.

 Type: `boolean`
 Default: `false`